joker295/addressbook-cicd-project/README.md

 ![Addressbook Screenshot](addressbook_screenshot.png "Addressbook Screenshot")

-Running the example from the command lines
+Running the example from the command lines is best example
 -------------------
 ```
 $ mvn jetty:run